-To assist in your review of the Quarterly Report and Accounts, we also present for your information Financial Highlights and Key Performance Indicators for the period with full year 2019 as comparatives.
-The Q1 2020 Section 55 Accounts have been prepared using information available to NAMA.
-The Covid-19 pandemic continues to impact all markets and the full effects remain unknown.
-Owing to prevailing market uncertainty, a scarcity of transaction completions and a lack of visibility as to how long the market disruption will continue, it is not currently possible to conclude that the full impact of Covid-19 is reflected in NAMA's reported position.
+To assist in your review of the Quarterly Report and Accounts, we also present for your information Financial Highlights and Key Performance Indicators for the period with full year 2019 information as comparatives.
+The Q2 2020 Section 55 Accounts have been prepared using information available to NAMA.
+There continues to be significant uncertainty to the extent of the impact that the Covid-19 pandemic will have on the markets that NAMA operates in.
 However, NAMA continues to make every effort to mitigate the financial and other impacts using measures under our control.

-Financial Highlights Year to Mar 2020 €m Full year 2019 €m Inception to 31 Mar 2020 €m Total cash generated 226 1,343 45,540 Cash proceeds from property collateral and loan sales 199 1,204 39,168 Non-disposal cash receipts from borrowers 27 139 6,372 Senior bond redemptions - - 30,190 Subordinated Bonds redeemed (nominal) 1,064 - 1,593 Operating (loss)/profit before tax (59) 295 (Loss)/Profit for the period after tax (49) 265 Cash and cash equivalents and liquid assets balance at period end 2,900 3,879 Debtor loans measured at fair value through profit or loss 1,033 1,227
+Financial Highlights Year to June 2020 €m Full year 2019 €m Inception to 30 June 2020 €m Total cash generated 326 1,343 45,640 Cash proceeds from property collateral and loan sales 284 1,204 39,253 Non-disposal cash receipts from borrowers 42 139 6,387 Cash and cash equivalents and liquid assets balance at period end 878 3,879 Debtor loans measured at fair value through profit or loss 1,047 1,227 Senior bond redemptions - 30,190 Subordinated Bonds redeemed (nominal) 1,064 - 1,593 Transfer of Surplus to the Exchequer 2,000 - 2,000 Purchase of Private Investors shareholding 56 - 56 Operating (loss)/profit before tax (16) 295 (Loss)/profit for the period after tax (9) 265